Oliver Friendly, Owner

 Katie Yaeger Rotramel, General Manager

-Originally hailing from Philadelphia but with over a decade of DC residence (and a newly minted home owner in Mount Rainier, MD) now under her belt after serving in the Peace Corps in Nicaragua, Katie made a shift from a global career focus in international development to a hyper-local focus of sustainable foods by joining the Eat & Smile team full time.
+Originally hailing from Philadelphia, Katie has called DC “home” since early 2005.
+After serving in the Peace Corps in Nicaragua and a decade of a global career focus in international development, Katie made the shift to a hyper-local focus of sustainable food systems by joining the Eat & Smile team full time a few years ago.

-Katie first found E&S while on the quest of her own wedding planning back in late 2010, and immediately fell in love with the E&S mission of locally-sourced foods and the overall positive attitude.
-About two years later, Katie joined the awesome cadre of part-time event staff, and then in early 2014 made the jump to full-time employee in the new role of Client & Venue Relations Manager.
+Katie first found E&S while on the quest for her own wedding planning back in late 2010, and immediately fell in love with the E&S mission of locally-sourced foods and the overall positive attitude.
+About two years later, Katie joined the awesome cadre of part-time event staff, and then in early 2014 made the jump to full-time employee.

-When not eating & smiling all day at work, she enjoys exploring new places/cuisines, maintaining her “Wild Kingdom” at home of two cats and a dog, dragging her husband out of his woodshop to explore things outside of the house, cycling around DC, reading decent fiction, and imbibing good microbrew porters.
+When not eating & smiling at work, she enjoys exploring new places and cuisines, maintaining her “Wild Kingdom” at home of two cats and a dog, dragging her husband out of his woodshop to explore things outside of the house, hiking and enjoying the outdoors, reading decent fiction, and imbibing good microbrew porters.
 She is also known among the E&S crew as having both a discerning palate, but also a very hearty appetite for pretty much everything (except cilantro).
 Simply put, this gal loves food.

 Sabine Jeanty, Chef

 Sabine considers herself a food nerd.
 She has lived in Maryland her entire life, and began her path to Eat & Smile in the 8th grade while watching cooking shows.
 Sabine received her culinary training at Prince George’s Community College and was previously working in a restaurant.

 What Sabine loves most about cooking is the ability to connect people to food using the freshest ingredients possible.
 When she isn’t working, Sabine is still thinking about food.
 She enjoys reading about different cuisines and trying new recipes.